It's Kind of a Funny Story: Background

 In It's Kind of a Funny Story, most critics agreed that the book is believable and seems real.
 It is mostly based on the author, Ned Vizzini's, own experience in an adult psychiatric hospital.
 Jennifer Brabander, an author in The Horn Book Magazine, stated, " A bulk of this novel (which is based in part on Vizzini's own experience) remains believable."
 Ned Vizzini also agreed with this statement when James Dick Blasingame interviewed him.
 Vizzini stated, "It's Kind of a Funny Story was based on my real life and is 85% true."
 Vizzini stated in his interview, "I put Craig in adult psychiatric because I actually went into adult psychiatric in November 2004."
 Brabander also agreed when she wrote, "Vizzini spent 5 days himself in a psychiatric hospital, which inspired him to write this book."

 Film adaptation

 In 2010, Focus Features released a film adaptation directed by Anna Boden and Ryan Fleck.
-The film starred Keir Gilchrist as Craig, along with Zach Galifianakis, Emma Roberts, Zoë Kravitz, and Lauren Graham.
+The film starred Keir Gilchrist as Craig, along with Zach Galifianakis, Emma Roberts, Zoë Kravitz, Viola Davis, and Lauren Graham.

 Musical adaptation

 As of 2017, NBC Theatrical is developing a stage musical version of It's Kind of a Funny Story with music composed by Drew Gasparini, book by Alex Brightman and orchestrations by Justin Goldner.
 This will mark the second musical adaptation of one of Vizzini’s novels, the first being Be More Chill.
+On November 14, 2025, 3 songs were released on Spotify and digital services.